 The accumulated water in the turbine building of unit 2 and 3 is increasing, in order to prevent from leaking out of the system, we re-examined the water storage level of the Centralized Radiation Waste Treatment Facility (Process Main Building).
 We reported the result of the re-examination to the Minister of Economy, Trade and Industry, after confirmation by Nuclear and Industrial Safety Agency, from 6:39 pm, June 4, we started transferring the accumulated water in the vertical shaft of turbine building of Unit 2 to the Centralized Radiation Waste Treatment Facility (Process Main Building).
 At 2:20 pm on June 8, transfer was suspended due to the power stoppage of pump.
 At 6:03 pm on June 8, the transfer was resumed.
+At 8:40 am on June 16th, the transfer was stopped.
 We will conduct a nuclide analysis at Fukushima Daini Nuclear Power Station, on the water transferred to the Centralized Radiation Waste Treatment Facility.
 We are planning to gain cooperation from other nuclear institutions or corporations.

 We conducted nuclide analysis on sub drain water near the turbine buildings and detected lodine-131, Cesium-134 and Cesium-137 on April 6th and 13th.
-As a radioactive dose of the sample collected on April 13th increased compared to that of April 6th, we received an oral instruction from Nuclear and Industrial Safety Agency to strengthen the monitoring.
+As a radioactive dose of the sample collected on April 13th increased compared to that of April 6th, we received an oral instruction from Nuclear and Industrial Safety Agency to strengthen the monitoring on 7:25 pm on April 14th.
 In response, we increased the frequency of the sampling of the sub drain water of Units 1 to 6 and a deep well located in the station from once a week to three times a week.
-We detected lodine-131, Cesium-134 and Cesium-137 at the sampling survey on April 16th, 18th, 20th, 22nd 25th, 27th, 29th, May 2nd, 4th, 6th, 9th, 11th, 13th, 16th, 18th, 20th, 23th, 25th, 27th, 30th, June 1st and 3rd, 6th, 8th, and 10th.
+We detected lodine-131, Cesium-134 and Cesium-137 at the sampling survey on April 16th, 18th, 20th, 22nd 25th, 27th, 29th, May 2nd, 4th, 6th, 9th, 11th, 13th, 16th, 18th, 20th, 22nd, 23^{rs}, 25th, 27th, 30th, June 1st, 3rd, 6th, 8th, 10th, 13th, 15th, 17th and 20th.
+We detected strontium by the sampling survey on May 18th.